einfachniemmand/ihome.is-best.net/README.md

 And please do not use our icons and images.
 Just create your own ones!
 You can also find all this in https://ihome.is-best.net

-More Info in the file "tutorial.tutorial"
+More Info in the file "tutorial.tutorial"!